Notre Dame Stadium: Corbett Family Hall

 Corbett Family Hall houses the Departments of Anthropology and Psychology.
-It also houses the Rex and Alice A. Martin Media Center, with 2,000-square-foot studio, and teaching space for the Department of Film, Television and Theatre.
+It also houses the Rex and Alice A. Martin Media Center, with a 2,000-square-foot studio, and teaching space for the Department of Film, Television and Theatre.
 It also houses stadium and sports-related spaces, including the press box.
 Corbett is a 280,000-square-foot building, and is located on the East side of the stadium, between the Dan Devine (Gate A) and Ara Parseghian (Gate B) gates, facing the Edmund P. Joyce Center.